 Painters Using Black

-At various times in their careers, the Impressionists didn't use black at all (find out what they used instead).
+At various times in their careers, the Impressionists didn't use black at all.
 Take Monet's paintings of Rouen Cathedral in the morning full sunlight, in dull weather, and in blue and gold to see what a genius can do with shadows (he did 20 paintings of the cathedral at different times of the day).
-It's not true to say the Impressionists never ever used black, but they certainly popularized the idea.
+It's not true to say the Impressionists never used black, but they certainly popularized the idea.

 If you can't see yourself working without black, then consider mixing up a chromatic black rather than using a straight-from-the-tube black.
 It also has the advantage not 'killing' a color it's mixed with to the same extent.

 08 of 08

 How to Test If a Paint Color is Opaque or Transparent